Chapter 29: AI Governance and CI/CD Integration

 Prompt 2: Pipeline Gate Configuration

 "I have a GitHub Actions workflow.
-Add a spec validation stage that: (1) lints all markdown specs in specs/ for required sections (Overview, Requirements, Acceptance Criteria), (2) validates OpenAPI files in specs/**/contracts/.
-Show the YAML and any scripts needed."
+Add a spec validation stage that: (1) lints markdown specs in

 Prompt 3: Traceability Implementation

-"We need audit trail for compliance.
-Design a JSON schema for deployment records that links: deployment ID, timestamp, spec version, spec path, commit SHA, PR number, reviewer, test results, security scan result.
-Include how to store and query these records."
+"We need an audit trail for compliance.
+Design a JSON schema for deployment records that links deployment ID, timestamp, spec version, spec path, commit SHA, PR number, reviewer, test results, and security scan result."

 Prompt 4: Drift Detection Strategy

 "How can we detect when code diverges from the specification without the spec being updated?
-List 3–4 strategies (e.g., contract tests, schema comparison).
-For each, explain what it catches and what it might miss."
+List 3-4 strategies and explain what each one catches and what it might miss."

 Practice Exercises